 If you live in the EEA (European Economic Area) and are looking for an alternative digital bank to Monese, you’re in luck.
 There are many excellent Monese alternatives on the European market that should satisfy all your banking needs.

-We chose the best digital banks similar to Monese, including bunq, N26, Revolut, Wittix, and Wise.
+The best digital banks similar to Monese are bunq, N26, Revolut, Wittix, and Wise.
 They offer the best value for money and are available throughout the EEA.
 They are the best Monese alternatives.

 - Free personal and business accounts